top of page

 EXHIBITS WALK the visitor through habitats -- arid deserts, lush rainforests, coastal regions, cities.

-A SLENDID virtual reality exhibit on Machu Pichu -- gone now -- is typical of the museum's erudite yet user friendly approach to culture.
-It is replaced by another imaginative exhibition -- "The Birds of Australia."
+A SLENDID virtual reality exhibit was among Australian Museum's engaging displays.
+An immersive exhibit on Machu Pichu -- gone now -- it is typical of the museum's erudite yet user friendly approach to culture and is replaced by another imaginative exhibition -- "The Birds of Australia."
 Like Machu Pichu, it is a unique digital experience, presented on a 3D storytelling cube.
 Bird lovers know the inspiration -- the work of noted ornithologists and artists John and Elizabeth Gould.
 Wish we could fly over again to discover Australia's birdlife in this new immersive exhibition.

 New York's beloved Central Park is a treat for locals and tourists alike.
 Colorful carriages await customers, and a stroll through the park is sure to revive and relax.